xhenos/kodo/content/help/faq/extensions.md

 You can find the list of extensions to download [here](/extensions/)
 :::

-### Why won't the extensions install?
-In some cases your phone might have some issues downloading the extensions, in those cases you can try installing them yourselves directly from the source.

-To install just download the file for the extension you want and then install it, like how you installed **Tachiyomi**.
+### I am having problems installing an extension; what can I do?
+In some cases, your device might have some issues downloading and automatically installing an extension.
+In those cases, you can manually download and install the extension yourself.
+Go to the [extension list](/extensions/), find the extension you want, and tap **Download**.
+Once the .apk file has been downloaded, use your file manager to find it and open it.
+A prompt to install it as an app should pop up.
+Once it is done installing, it will be automatically added to Tachiyomi as a source.

 ### How do I allow third-party installations?